hackle/blogger/src/raw/setup-haskell.md

 Yes that's right - unfortunately.
 Due to some strange cock-up with particular versions above GHC 8.1+, GHC-Mod will end up eating up a lot of memory, and for me, eventually freeze up my Ubuntu virtual machine.

 I then switched to [GHCID](https://github.com/ndmitchell/ghcid), much lighter, running on command line, but man that makes life much easier.

+## lambda-idris?

+Under the hood, serverless-haskell wraps an executable, which in theory can be written in language, and mostly certainly Idris?

+This can be simply a matter of porting some of the code into Idris.
+Considerations are,

+* finding equivalent libraries for JSON serialization, http, ~~lens~~ (hail the Idris record syntax!)
+* coding the data types - such [execellent groundwork](http://hackage.haskell.org/package/amazonka-core) will be sorely missed

+Considering the amount of work, it seems reasonable to start lean - so watch this space for **lambda-idris**.